sseefried/lambdalog/drafts/docker-build-scripts.markdown

 ## Conclusion

-I must stress again that the advantage of this approach is two-fold:
+The advantage of this approach is two-fold:

 * it keeps development time to a minimum.
 No longer do you have to sit through builds of sub-components that you already know succeed.
 You can focus on the bits that are still giving you